folio-org/docs/content/en/docs/Acquisitions/Finance/_index.md

 *   **Name.** The name of the fiscal year, ledger, group, or fund.
 *   **Code.** A unique identifier for the fiscal year, ledger, group, or fund.

 You can also search for fiscal year, ledger, group, or fund by selecting any of the filters in the **Search & filter** pane when in the appropriate Finance pane.
 The filters available vary depending on whether you are searching for a fiscal year, ledger, group, or fund.
+The following instructions are for searches in the **Fund** tab.

-### Acquisition unit
+### Ledger

-To search for fiscal years, ledgers, groups, or funds assigned with a specific acquisition unit, follow these steps:
+To search for funds belonging to a certain ledger, follow these steps:

-1. In the **Search & filter** pane, click **Acquisition unit**.
+1. In the **Search & filter** pane, click **Ledger**.
-2. Select the acquisition unit from the drop-down list.
-The search results appear in the Fiscal year, Ledger, Group, or Fund pane.
+2. Select the ledger from the drop-down list.
+The funds are listed in the results pane.

 ### Status